kkuppens/GettingCleaningData/README.md

 	Data Transformations: Data manupulations for producing the first and second tidy data set.
 ###c) run_Analysis.R script:
 	The actual script when run in R or Rstudio produces the tidy data sets using the raw data.
+###d) TidyDataSet.csv:
+	Tidy data Set output in .csv format for better visibility.
+	Remark: Not part of the project assignment.

 ##1.
 Project Description